-After the summer of 2019, Paul and Debbie made the difficult decision to step away from camp to return to their careers as teachers in their home state of Missouri.
+After the summer of 2019, Paul and Debbie Schorey (Chestnut's inaugural Directors) returned to their careers as teachers in their home state of Missouri.
 This led to a search for the camp's next directors, and through good fortune, Aaron and Ann Selkow came on the scene.
 With decades of experience leading camps and youth programs, they were invited to become owners and directors at Chestnut Lake beginning in 2020.
-Although the camp did not open due to the COVID-19 pandemic that season, the fall of 2020 ushered in the new era of leadership by Aaron and Ann.
+Although the camp did not open due to the COVID-19 pandemic that season, the fall of 2020 ushered in a new era of leadership by Aaron and Ann.

-With approximately 350 rising 3rd through 12th-grade campers in our First Session and more than 225 campers in our Second Session - with 75-100 campers staying with us for the full 7-week summer - and a team of over 180 seasonal staff, Chestnut Lake has never been more vibrant and poised for long-term success.
-The low-key, down-to-earth, community-driven, nurturing and unbelievably fun environment at Chestnut is filled with joy, where we embody the "Bring it Out" spirit.
+With approximately 425 rising 3rd through 12th-grade campers in our First Session and more than 325 campers in our Second Session - with 100-135 campers staying with us for the full 7-week summer - and a team of over 235 seasonal staff, Chestnut Lake has never been more vibrant and poised for long-term success.
+The low-key, down-to-earth, community-driven, nurturing, and unbelievably fun environment at Chestnut is filled with joy, where we embody the "Bring it Out" spirit.